Hou-dini/Hou-dini/README.md

 ### 🚀 About Me

-As a highly analytical and intuitive Systems Architect, I am passionate about conceptualizing, designing, and documenting scalable, maintainable, and robust software solutions.
+As a highly analytical and intuitive Software Architect, I am passionate about conceptualizing, designing, and documenting scalable, maintainable, and robust software solutions.
 My core drive is to transform complex client requirements into elegant, efficient, and future-proof architectural designs that streamline execution and deliver tangible value.
 I am particularly eager to partner with forward-thinking teams to contribute innovative design thinking to diverse client-facing projects.
 I'm particularly enthusiastic about:

 * **Software Architecture & System Design**
 * **Clean Code & Domain-Driven Design (DDD)**